This blog post is also available in Italian.

 How to improve Developer Experience

-Let's take a look at some of the areas where action can be taken to improve the Developer Experience, particularly with regard to the environment and working tools.
+In this section, we will confine our remarks to just a few areas where action can be taken to improve the Developer Experience, particularly with regard to the environment and working tools.
 Both of these aspects, in fact, can significantly affect the experience of the development team.

 Regarding hardware tools, a high‑performance laptop can significantly reduce the technical time required for some routine operations, improving and speeding up the release of new developments.
 The ability to customize the workstation, such as adding a second screen, equipping it with a standing desk, or providing headphones to reduce surrounding noise, is also a great way to optimize the work of the development team.